-- By importing the data from any other sources we can link different tables, files, columns or section at a time and get the data we require.
+- By importing the data from any other sources, we can link different tables, files, columns, or sections and get the data we require.

 - It saves time by manually copying and pasting the heavy data from one source to excel.

 - We also avoid unnecessary crashing or handing of files if the data is huge.

 - Make sure you are connected to a good internet connection when you are importing data from SQL Servers or similar databases.